RalphAS/Pseudospectra.jl/README.md

 Among other things, pseudospectra:
 * elucidate transient behavior hidden to eigen-analysis, and
-* indicate the utility of eigenvalues extracted via iterative methods like `eigs`.
+* indicate the utility of eigenvalues extracted via iterative methods like `eigs` (from the Arpack package).

 See [the Pseudospectra gateway](http://www.cs.ox.ac.uk/pseudospectra/intro.html) for details, references, and more.